manuel-klocek/DBTester/README.md

 - spring config
 - persist given, query and want in a mongodb
 - if got != want: what is the difference? show both? show where they differ?
+- have a rest endpoint to execute a test suite
-- build a UI to show how test cases might be presented
+- build a web UI to show how test cases might be presented
+- postgres test cases
+- OpenAPI description of the API

 ## 30.08.2022